 Note: Playstation Vue no longer an option.
 You didn't need a PlayStation to use PlayStation Vue to watch RedZone, but you did need about $60 per month.
 The "Core" package and the Sports Pack add-on that came with RedZone and a bunch of other extra ESPN channels used to make customers as happy as Patrick Mahomes with a bottle of ketchup.
 A couple seasons ago, fans could watch their favorite Sunday channel on the PlayStation 3 and 4 as well as Roku, Amazon Fire TV, Chromecast, Apple TV, Android TV and iOS devices.
 Plus, the Vue had a cloud DVR option.

 Sony shut down its Playstation Vue service in early 2020, meaning the gaming console isn't a viable way to watch RedZone.

 Cable Options: What TV Channel is NFL Redzone?

 Standard cable will likely be a lot more expensive, but pretty much every major cable provider offers RedZone in its channel lineup, which you can call and add to your subscription.
 The added channel will likely tack on an extra $10-15 more to your bill.

 Here's a list of providers that offer the channel:

 - Verizon Fios

-It used to NOT be available on DirecTV, which features its own Red Zone Channel with Andrew Siciliano.
-The NFL website lists DirecTV as a partner right now, though.
+It used to be available on DirecTV, which features its own Red Zone Channel with Andrew Siciliano.
+The NFL website doesn't list DirecTV as a partner right anymore, though.

 The NFL RedZone channel prides itself on what it calls "whip-around coverage" that ensures you never miss a touchdown or any other exciting moments all NFL season long across the United States.
 It provides everything fantasy managers need to monitor their teams, including up-to-the-minute fantasy stats that allow you to not have to constantly be looking at your ESPN or Yahoo!
 Fantasy app.